dependency-check/dependency-check-gradle/README.md

 ### What if I'm behind a proxy?

-Maybe you have to use proxy to access internet, in this case, you could configure proxy settings for this plugin:
+Maybe you have to use proxy to access internet, in this case, you could configure proxy settings for this plugin (in addition you should read the [proxy configuration](http://jeremylong.github.io/DependencyCheck/data/proxy.html) page):

 ```groovy
 dependencyCheck {